What is a Cell? Definition, Types, Structure, Functions, and More

 Who discovered the cell?

-Robert Hooke’s first objective cell and 1665 but they were dead cells.
-The first living cell was seen by Anton von Leeuwenhoek in 1674.
+Robert Hooke’s first objective cell was in 1665, but they were dead.
+Anton von Leeuwenhoek saw the first living cell in 1674.

 Who discovered the nucleus?